bylder

 Establishing the design system from scratch for a product of such scale was a challenge.
 Ensuring we have an asset for everything we need, needed and will need.
 The trick here was to go into detail about everything creating a scalable system of components and nesting them together.
 This allowed us to design Flows and test solutions very quickly.
 The nested components meant that with just 1 click my team and I had access to all components properties that make up our master component.
 Basically making better UX for ourselves.

-One of Bylder’s biggest USPs is that every presentation stays on-brand — no matter who’s building it.
+One of bylder’s biggest USPs is that every presentation stays on-brand - no matter who’s building it.
 That means marketing and sales teams can create decks without breaking layouts, misusing styles, or uploading off-brand content.
-But to make that possible, the product needed a strong foundation: a robust Resource View and a powerful Theme Builder.
+But to make that possible, the product needed a strong foundation a robust Theme Builder.

 Overhauling the Editor Experience

-So to tackle the issue of non-technical users having to build and edit, I designed a context-aware Add Modal based on what the user is adding and if there is a structure to support that component.
+So to tackle the issue of non-technical users having to build and edit within the web structure, I designed a context-aware Add Modal based on what the user is adding and if there is a structure to support that component.
 The modal is also categorised based on what building block is added - Structure/ Basic/ Advanced.
 This made the flow more intuitive and faster.

 Presenter Mode